-Component Description flexnetls.jar The Java executable file for the FlexNet Embedded local license server. producer-settings.xml The configuration file, generated by the producer, that defines policies for license server operations.
+Component Description flexnetls.jar The Java executable file for the FlexNet Embedded local license server.

+Component Description producer-settings.xml The configuration file, generated by the producer, that defines policies for license server operations.
 Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager. install-functions.sh install-systemd.sh Files used to install and run the FlexNet Embedded local license server as a Linux service using systemd, as described in this chapter. flexnetls.conf A file generated during installation and containing the configuration settings needed to start the service.
 The file can be created with default values, or you can include options in the install-script command line to generate this file with custom values (see Configure, Install, and Start on Linux).
-You can also update the settings post-installation, as described in Post-Installation Configuration on Linux.

-Component Description local-configuration.yaml A file generated in the installation and containing optional settings specified to the local service environment (see Configure, Install, and Start on Linux For the most part, these settings are disabled when the file is created, buy you can edit or enable them as needed once the service is installed.
+You can also update the settings post-installation, as described in Post-Installation Configuration on Linux. local-configuration.yaml A file generated in the installation and containing optional settings specific to the local service environment (see Configure, Install, and Start on Linux).
+For the most part, these settings are disabled when the file is created, but you can edit or enable them as needed once the service is installed.
 Truststore file provided by producer (optional) Optional file containing root and intermediate certificates used to validate an HTTPS connection to FlexNet Operations.
 If the producer is using the Revenera-hosted version of FlexNet Operations, no truststore file is required.
 If the producer is using the "on-premises" version of FlexNet Operations and the server certificate has been signed by an unknown (private) certificate authority, then the truststore file is required. regid.2009-06.com().swidtag The software ID tag file for use with software asset management tools. backofficeofflinesynctoolserverofflinesynctool (Optional) The set of tools allowing the license server to perform offline synchronization to the back office.
 The software producer determines whether to provide these tools.
 The tools also require the flxPublicTools.jar, EccpressoAll.jar, and commons-codec-1.9.jar files. flexnetlsadmin.shflexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
-The software producer determines whether to provide this tool. flexnet-flsm-linux- <version>.tar.gz</version> (Optional) The FlexNet License Server Manager is provided as a separate package.
-The software producer determines whether to provide this tool.
-The zip file contains the following files: • flsm.war file needed to run the FlexNet License Server Manager • preconfigureFLSM.sh, an optional utility that takes the license server's hostname and port as arguments to preset the corresponding communications settings in the FlexNet License Server Manager.
-Then, when the License Server Manager starts, it is configured to communicate with the desired license server.
-(Otherwise, you can use only the License Server Manager's user interface to update these communication settings.) fne.war (Optional) The file needed to migrate your custom legacy server administration tool to the FlexNet Embedded local license server.
 The software producer determines whether to provide this tool.